Wednesday, May 14, 2014

 So what does it smell like?
 It is classified as a spicy floral fragrance for women, it was described as "piquant" and had a noticeable tang of crisp carnation.
 A hint of carnation here to give a top floral note against a background of sandalwood.

-• Top notes: Vietnamese cinnamon, Zanzibar cloves, lilac, almond
+• Top notes: French carnation, aldehydes, Vietnamese cinnamon, Zanzibar cloves, lilac, almond

-• Middle notes: French carnation, Tunisian orange blossom, Grasse jasmine absolute, heliotrope, Grasse rose absolute, Parma violet
+• Middle notes: Tunisian orange blossom, Grasse jasmine absolute, heliotrope, Grasse rose absolute, Parma violet, nutmeg

 • Base notes: spices, Madagascar vanilla, French labdanum, Java vetiver, ambergris, Tonkin musk, Mysore sandalwood, oakmoss, benzoin, tonka bean